Sleeping at Wonga Caravan Park was great as we were located meters from Wonga Beach and all night we could hear the ocean.

 At two o’clock we went to an exotic fruit tasting.
 The people who run this place came to Daintree over 20 years ago and fell in love with this amazing place.

 There was an opportunity to buy 20 acres and without thinking much about it, they immediately bought it.
 They planted various exotic trees and now they have a little rainforest orchard and we came here to taste their fruits.

-It started with an informative talk about each exotice fruit we were going to taste.
-Later we tasted 10 of them: breadfruit, custard apple, davidson plum, dragonfruit, durian, jackfruit, papaya, star apple, carambola and soursop.
+It started with an informative talk about each exotic fruit we were going to taste.
+Later we tasted 10 of them: breadfruit, custard apple, Davidson plum, dragonfruit, durian, jackfruit, papaya, star apple, carambola and soursop.